QuiltMC/quilt-standard-libraries/CONTRIBUTING.md

 For pull requests that add new APIs to QSL, defined as anything in a `$modulename.api` package or subfolders.

 **Required Approvals**: 2
-- At least 1 approval must come directly from each library team whos code the pull request modifies.
+- At least 1 approval must come directly from each library team whos code the pull request modifies, or a QSL Core team member.

 **Final Comment Period**: 7 days